 If you've slept through your alarm and can't face the struggle for a space in the library, or want a change of scenery every now and then, there are plenty of other spaces to use for quiet study or group work.
 Many of you will likely head to the fancy new James McCune Smith Learning Hub to study.
-It's a great spot for solo work and, when COVID restrictions start to lessen, it will also have bookable group spaces.
+It's a great spot for solo or group work and has bookable working spaces as well as lots of the services you'll find in the library, plus a few nice extras such as cafes, printing stations, a prayer space and even cycling lockers.
 Most schools also have designated study spaces or offices within their buildings for use by students of the school, or those with the pluck to blag their way in.
 The Hetherington Building (Modern Languages), The Adam Smith Business School, and the Rankine Building (Engineering) all have excellent facilities for those intrepid enough to go looking.
 These will usually include printing facilities and they're generally conveniently close to essay drop-off points for that last minute hand-in rush.
 There are also libraries, common rooms and committee rooms in the student unions which can be booked out and used for group work or individual study during busy periods.

 These smaller spaces are often forgotten in favour of the main study areas and can therefore be significantly quieter, with a much better chance of getting a PC.
 Though not as quiet, and lacking facilities such as printers, many of the catering outlets on campus also make good study spots - especially when it comes to group projects.
-Despite often being busy, the Fraser Building food hall can be a good spot to get those finishing touches done on an essay, as can the canteens in each of the Unions.
+Despite often being busy, the Fraser Building can be a good spot to get those finishing touches done on an essay, as can the canteens in each of the unions.
 If you don't want to travel in to campus, or just want a change of scenery, then the Hillhead Library on Byres Road also has spaces to use, as does the Mitchell Library in town.
 Maryhill Library is only a 20 minute walk from Murano Street if you are out that way, and Partick Library on Dumbarton Road is surrounded by wonderful eateries and watering holes and is also very close to campus if you have lots of books to carry around with you.
 To use public libraries you have to become a member.
 This is pretty simple, and can be done online via the Glasgow Life website which is also a great resource for Museums & Galleries in the city (see more on these in the YOUR CITY section): [glasgowlife.org.uk](http://glasgowlife.org.uk) CLUBS & SOCIETIES Glasgow University has a thriving clubs and societies scene, with over three hundred on campus.
 Joining a society (or ten) is a no brainer; it's a case of thinking of something you like, finding the relevant club and going along to their meeting, and if you can't find a society that suits you, make one!
 It's probably the easiest way to meet new people on campus, with the added benefit of knowing you have a shared interest.
-But just don't take our word for it, we caught up with Viola (Dance4Water), Holly (Coeliac Society), Kirsty (Global Goals Glasgow) Alex (Geography Society) and Sanskar, Moni and Ishani (GU Students of Colour Network) for their take on the clubs and socs scene in Glasgow.
-COVID-19 Notice: The activities of some clubs and societies might be impacted by COVID-19.
-It's worth getting in touch with a club to ask them about how you can help or get involved.
+But don't just take our word for it, we caught up with Alisha (UofG Evergreens), Holly (Erasmus Student Network UofG), Kelten (Glasgow Oral Health Improvement Student Society) and Cameron (GU Rocketry) for their take on the clubs and socs scene in Glasgow.
 HOW DID YOU FIRST GET INVOLVED IN YOUR CLUB / SOCIETY?